informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-column-template.md

 In the `markdown_pattern` defined, by default, you can access the `"columns"` and `"fkeys"` that you have in the `source-definitions` annotation.

-Based on the given source-definition, the following is the object that is available in templating in all the `markdown_pattern`s defined in `visible-columns` and `visible-foreign-keys`:
+Based on the given source-definition, the following is the object that is available in templating in all the `markdown_pattern`s defined in `visible-columns` and `visible-foreign-keys`, and patterns of `citation` annotation:

 ```json
 {